TheMarex/prosem/Niklaus/RandomWalk.md

 In the case of an undirected graph, we can employ an algorithm called *random walk* which does just that.
-Unlike common path finding algorithms like the famous Dijekstra algorithm, this algorithm only needs a logarithmic amount of storage to compute, and is inherently simplistic in its decription:
+Unlike common path finding algorithms like the famous Dijekstra algorithm, this algorithm only needs a logarithmic amount of storage to compute, and is inherently simplistic in its description:
-Instead of chosing the next neighbour node to explore based on certain criteria, we just pick one at random and check if we reached our destination.
+Instead of choosing the next neighbor node to explore based on certain criteria, we just pick one at random and check if we reached our destination.
-It is not intuetively clear that this algorithm can decide whether there is a path between $a$ and $b$ correctly.
-Infact it can only do so with a certain probability, it is an *randomized* algorithm.
+It is not intuitively clear that this algorithm can decide whether there is a path between $a$ and $b$ correctly.
+In fact it can only do so with a certain probability, it is an *randomized* algorithm.
-However, by chosing a sufficent number of steps we can make sure it decides correctly with a probability higher than $\frac{1}{2}$, which we can still increase by just running the algorithm multiple times.
+However, by choosing a sufficient number of steps we can make sure it decides correctly with a probability higher than $\frac{1}{2}$, which we can still increase by just running the algorithm multiple times.

 Furthermore this is deeply related to finding "routing directions", that visit all nodes in a graph and work in all graphs with a certain size, so called *universal traversal sequences*.
-We will show that for every graph that is $d-connected$, there exists such a sequences and its length is only polynominal in the number of nodes.
+We will show that for every graph that is $d-connected$, there exists such a sequences and its length is only polynomial in the number of nodes.

 ##### Further Research
-A lot of research has be done by Aldous et. al on providing tighter lower bounds for the minium number of steps it takes to visit all nodes in graph, both for special graphs e.g. b-ary trees \citeNiklaus{aldous1991random} and general undirected graphs \citeNiklaus{feige1995tight}.
+A lot of research has be done by Aldous et. al on providing tighter lower bounds for the minimum number of steps it takes to visit all nodes in graph, both for special graphs e.g. b-ary trees \citeNiklaus{aldous1991random} and general undirected graphs \citeNiklaus{feige1995tight}.
-Also are several attempts to get a upper bound on the space-complexity of $UPATH$ using only *determinstic* TMs, most recently Armoni et al \citeNiklaus{armoni2000log} gave a space bound of $O((\log n)^{\frac{4}{3}})$.
+Also are several attempts to get a upper bound on the space-complexity of $UPATH$ using only *deterministic* TMs, most recently Armoni et al \citeNiklaus{armoni2000log} gave a space bound of $O((\log n)^{\frac{4}{3}})$.

 ##### Applications
 Apart from the theoretical implications for complexity theory, RandomWalk and Universal Traversal Sequences